ReyWins/SocialShares/README.md

 - To see how we can start using APIs.

 ## ⚙️ Revisions
-October 2023 - 2.0: Added new Social Media links.
+Oct 2023 - 2.0: Added new Social Media links.

-July 2023 - 1.5: Released beta version and made minor changes.
+Jul 2023 - 1.5: Released beta version and made minor changes.

-June 2023 - 1.0: Touched up Readme documentation.
+Jun 2023 - 1.0: Touched up Readme documentation.